Stronger Hands Can Make You a Stronger Player

 Strong hands are also a benefit if you miss-hit the ball badly toward the toe or on the heel.
 If you have strong hands, the club will not twist nearly as much, therefore the ball will stay straighter and carry farther.
 This could mean carrying a pond or bunker and landing on the green instead of dumping it in the water or the sand.
 Both scenarios result in improved consistency.
 Add to that the correlation between hand strength and club speed, which will help you gain distance, and start to see the benefits of stronger hands.

 Don’t I want to have a relaxed grip on the club?

 Obviously, the answer is YES.
 Tension in the hands ruins the rhythm in the golf swing.
-However, if you have hand strength of 75 kg, your relaxed grip on the club might be 60 kg, while someone who has hand strength of 60 kg at full strength will have a relaxed grip of 45 or 50 kg.
-In essence, a person with stronger hands can hold the club lightly but still swing and control the club at higher swing speeds than a person with weak hands.
+However, if you have hand strength of 75 kg, your relaxed grip on the club might be 60 kg, while someone who has hand strength of 60 kg at full- strength will have a relaxed grip of 45-50 kg.
+A person with stronger hands can hold the club lightly but still swing and control the club at higher swing speeds than a person with weak hands.

 How can I make my hands stronger?

 Grip balls tend to be a little better because they work individual fingers and parts of the hand.
 If you can’t find a grip ball, a tennis ball or racquetball will work as well.
 For the best results, squeeze it for 8-10 minutes with each hand.
 Then try to switch it up so that you use just the fingers and thumb for a while, then the palm, and then each individual finger.